ethereum-oasis-op/baseline-standard/DLT/baseline-dlt-v1.0-psd01.md

 **[D3]**	The CCSM utilized in a BPI SHOULD support Zero-Knowledge Proof (ZKP) verification (if not generation) at the protocol level.

-Zero-Knowledge Proofs (ZKPs) [[2]](####2) are powerful cryptographic methods by which one party (the prover) can prove to another party (the verifier) that they know a value x -- the password to an online bank account --, without conveying any information apart from the fact that they know the value x -- the password.
+Zero-Knowledge Proofs (ZKPs) (see section [1.3 Non-Normative References](#13-non-normative-references)) are powerful cryptographic methods by which one party (the prover) can prove to another party (the verifier) that they know a value x -- the password to an online bank account --, without conveying any information apart from the fact that they know the value x -- the password.
 The essence of zero-knowledge proofs is that it is trivial to prove that one possesses knowledge of certain information by simply revealing it; the challenge is to prove such possession without revealing the information itself or any additional information.
 When combined with CCSMs, ZKPs allow participants to conduct business and exchange assets in the open without revealing anything about the business itself while any outside party can verify that the way business was conducted was in accordance with all applicable business and legal rules for a commercial transaction.

 # 4. Scalability
 To support the required commercial transaction volume between Baseline Protocol counterparties, the CCSM utilized by a BPI should be chosen with these transaction volumes in mind.
 Especially, since in a public CCSM setting there will be, potentially, a significant volume of transactions competing for scarce Block space.